threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/mail/readme.md

 ## Technical Requirements

-We will rely upon the imap smtp protocols
+We will rely upon the imap, smtp protocols
 What kind of info do we need to interface the 3bot ?
 What kind of action do we want to expose through the actor ?

-- content
-- status
-- from and to addresses
-- signature verification
-- link ?

 ## Threebot Actors and Models